important

 How does alcohol affect you as you age?

-1. Decreased tolerance: Aging lowers the body’s tolerance for alcohol.
-Older adults generally become intoxicated and impaired with fewer drinks.
-This puts older adults at higher risks for falls and other injuries and health problems.
+Aging lowers the body’s tolerance for alcohol, meaning you can become intoxicated and impaired with fewer drinks.

-2. Increased health problems: Certain health problems are common in older adults.
-Drinking more than the recommended guidelines can make these problems worse, such as diabetes, liver problems, memory problems, high blood pressure, osteoporosis and heart disease.
-For older adults who have dementia or are taking medications that interact with alcohol there is no safe level of alcohol use.
+Alcohol can make common health problems worse, such as diabetes, liver problems, memory problems, high blood pressure, osteoporosis and heart disease.
+You should not drink alcohol if you have dementia or are taking medications that interact with alcohol.

-3. Medication interaction: Many prescriptions, over-the-counter medications, and herbal remedies can be harmful or even deadly when mixed with alcohol.
-Alcohol could alter the effect of some medications either preventing the desired effect or dangerously magnifying it.
-Among the highest risk medications to take with alcohol are prescribed medications for pain, sleep or anxiety.
+Many prescriptions, over-the-counter medications, and herbal remedies can be harmful or even deadly when mixed with alcohol.
+Alcohol can prevent some medications from working or increase its potency.
+Medications prescribed for pain, sleep or anxiety can be especially dangerous when mixed with alcohol.

 How does taking both opioids and benzodiazepines affect you as you age?

-Aging makes your body more sensitive to medications.
-Aging makes it harder for your body to process medications.
+Aging makes your body more sensitive to medications, making it harder to process certain medications.
 This means that it takes less to create a risk of a medical emergency, such as an overdose or other harmful effects.
-Opioids and benzodiazepines can have health risks that increase when they are taken together.

 Treatment & Recovery Support